royess/A.Ng-Mechaine-Learning-python/README.md

 Details:
 1. ex2
-    * plot the data
+    * Plot the data.
-        * load csv data using method csv.reader()
+     * Load csv data using method csv.reader().
-            * set argument "quoting" to csv.QUOTE_NONNUMERIC/QUOTE_NONE so that data is loaded as floats
+      * Set argument "quoting" to csv.QUOTE_NONNUMERIC/QUOTE_NONE so that data is loaded as floats.
-        * put data in ndarray, instead of list
+     * Put data in ndarray, instead of list.
-        * use pandas/matplotlib to plot the data
+     * Use pandas/matplotlib to plot the data.
-            * create pd.DataFrame objects
+      * Create pd.DataFrame objects.
-            * use plot.scatter() method to draw a scatter diagram (accept a pd.DataFrame object as a argument)
+      * Use plot.scatter() method to draw a scatter diagram (accept a pd.DataFrame object as a argument).
-            * NOTE: pandas can integrate lines of matplotlib commands into a one method
+      * NOTE: pandas can integrate lines of matplotlib commands into a one method.
+    * Use Nelder-Mead method to minimize cost function.
+    Finally we get the same result as OCTAVE version gave.